Ilan Ben-Zvi: Early life and education

-Scientific career
+Career

-Ben-Zvi worked on a very broad front of accelerator and beam physics and in a large number of universities, national laboratories and particle accelerators.
-He worked on accelerator physics of superconducting radio frequency (SRF) at Stanford University, where he developed the superconducting reentrant cavity and beam dynamics of heavy ion linacs.
-At the Weizmann Institute of Science he developed accelerator elements such as a chopper-buncher system for an electrostatic accelerator.
-At the Laboratori Nazionali di Legnaro Ben-Zvi introduced the SRF QWR, enabling the APLI machine.
+Ben-Zvi worked on beam physics and in a large number of universities, national laboratories and particle accelerators.

+After his doctorate, Ben-Zvi joined the superconducting radio frequency (SRF) at Stanford University's High Energy Physics Laboratory, where he participated in the early development of superconducting linear accelerators, developed the reentrant cavity, beam dynamics of heavy ion linacs and the first code for the Multipactor effect.

+In 1975 he returned to the Weizmann Institute, where he founded a cryogenic technology laboratory and developed accelerator components for the institute's electrostatic accelerator, including a chopper-buncher system with an emittance-independent chopper, harmonic buncher, and superconducting re-buncher.

+As a visiting associate professor at Stony Brook University (1980-1982), he was part of the team that built the university's superconducting heavy-ion linac, where he developed the first superconducting Quarter Wave Resonator (QWR)., a cavity geometry since adopted at low-velocity SRF linacs worldwide.
+He subsequently contributed to the superconducting heavy-ion booster at the University of Washington on new types of Quarter Wave Resonators, superconducting resonator controllers and cryostats.
+At the Laboratori Nazionali di Legnaro Ben-Zvi introduced the SRF QWR, enabling the ALPI machine.
 At DESY he developed the current leads for the superconducting HERA (particle accelerator).

-At Stony Brook University as a Visiting Associate Professor (1980-1982) he was on a team building a superconducting heavy ion linac and developed the first superconducting Quarter Wave Resonator (QWR).
-At the University of Washington he worked on new types of Quarter Wave Resonators, superconducting resonator controllers and cryostats.Again at Stony Brook as a Visiting Professor (1988-1990) he developed the first SRF Radio Frequency Quadrupole, which was tested and formed the basis for the PIAVE injector of APLI.
-Ben-Zvi served as a BNL Professor at Stony Brook University from 2010 to 2020.
-At Brookhaven National Laboratory he led the construction of the Accelerator Test Facility (ATF), originally established by Robert Palmer and Claudio Pellegrini, served as its director for fifteen years and eventually elevated it to a United States Department of Energy National User Facility.
-At this facility he pioneered laser acceleration of particles, advanced beam instrumentation and laser-beam interactions.
+Returning to Stony Brook University as a Visiting Professor (1988-1990) he developed the first SRF Radio Frequency Quadrupole, which was tested and formed the basis for the PIAVE injector of ALPI.

+Ben-Zvi joined Brookhaven National Laboratory in 1988, receiving tenure in the National Synchrotron Light Source in 1991.
+There he led the construction of the Accelerator Test Facility (ATF), originally established by Robert Palmer and Claudio Pellegrini, served as its director for fifteen years and eventually elevated it to a United States Department of Energy National User Facility.
+From 2005 to 2018 he was Associate Chair for Accelerator R&D of BNL's Collider-Accelerator Department, and he was appointed Distinguished Scientist Emeritus in 2018.
+He served as a BNL Professor at Stony Brook University from 2010 to 2020.

+At the ATF Ben-Zvi pioneered laser acceleration of particles, advanced beam instrumentation and laser-beam interactions.
 He also led various aspects of Free-electron laser, including the High-Gain Harmonic Generation FEL, high brightness electron sources, and laser photocathodes.
 Other projects include developing electron cooling for the RHIC collider, as well as carry out research and development for the Electron-Ion Collider.

+Ben-Zvi invented the double quarter wave crab cavity, and led the team which built and tested its first prototype.
+This cavity is now part of the luminosity upgrade of the LHC.

-At CERN he initiated the double quarter wave crab cavity, self-excited loop cavity control system and ferroelectric fast reactive tuners.
+On Sabbatical leave at CERN (2016-2018) Ben-Zvi tested superconducting cavities. developed self-excited loop cavity control system and ferroelectric fast reactive tuners.